surya-madhab-m/1st-Year/README.md

-Lab assignments and projects subjects ICP and DSA are available in this reppository.
+Lab assignments and projects of subjects ICP and DSA are available in this reppository.
 Each subjects contents is organised into its respective folder Semester wise.
 1st Semsetser: ICP
  || 2nd Semester: DSA